nickjs/batmanjs.org/docs/views.md

 ### Views as data contexts

-The view tree is also used to organize data in a hierarchical way, similar to variable scoping works in a language like JavaScript.
+The view tree is also used to organize data in a hierarchical way, reminiscent of variable scoping in JavaScript.
 Properties of a view are accessible to its entire subtree, making it an ideal way to store data relevant to part of the DOM.

 Whenever you create a binding with `data-bind` or similar, the tree is traversed to locate the specified keypath (via `[View::lookupKeypath]`).
 The lookup follows this chain:

 current view → chain of superviews → layout view → active controller → app →
 window